 Use a torch with Mapp gas to disconnect the suction and the discharge tubes from the compressor.

 Detach the compressor by removing the bolts and nuts attached to the compressor base.
 Keep the bolts and nuts for later use.

 Attach the new compressor to the compressor base using the bolts and nuts.

-Use map gas with torch and the silver rod to connect the suction and discharge tubes and install a new charging tube.
+Use a torch with Mapp gas and the silver rod to connect the suction and discharge tubes and install a new charging tube.

 Before fitting in the removed overload to the common terminal put in the clip overload; immediately attach the running and starting terminal using the relay.

 Use the manifold to thread the neutral pressure gauge (NPG) to the vacuum pump to take out existing air and any tiny particles from the tubing and the compressor.
-Plug in and let the vacuum pump work for 30 minutes; check if compressor and tubing are totally voided of air.
-The low pressure gauge (LPG) of the manifold gauge should indicate a negative pressure.
+Plug in the vacuum pump and let it work for 30 minutes; check if compressor and tubing are totally voided of air.
+The low-pressure gauge (LPG) of the manifold gauge should indicate a negative pressure.
 Close the LPG knob.
 Turn off the vacuum pump.